Meriwether Lewis: Circumstances

 According to a lost letter from October 19, 1809, to Thomas Jefferson, Lewis stopped at an inn on the Natchez Trace called Grinder's Stand, about 70 mi southwest of Nashville on October 10.
 After dinner, he retired to his one-room cabin.
-In the predawn hours of October 11, the innkeeper's wife (Priscilla Griner) heard gunshots.
+In the predawn hours of October 11, the innkeeper's wife, Priscilla Griner, heard gunshots.
 Servants found Lewis badly injured from multiple gunshot wounds, one each to the head and gut.
 He bled out on his buffalo hide robe and died shortly after sunrise.
 The Nashville Democratic Clarion published the account, which newspapers across the country repeated and embellished.
 The Nashville newspaper also reported that Lewis's throat was cut.
 Money that Lewis had borrowed from Major Gilbert Russell at Fort Pickering to complete the journey was missing.

-While Lewis's friend Thomas Jefferson and some modern historians have generally accepted Lewis's death as a suicide, debate continues, as discussed below.
-No one reported seeing Lewis shoot himself.
-Three inconsistent, somewhat contemporary accounts are attributed to Mrs. Griner, who left no written account or testimony.
+While Jefferson and some modern historians have generally accepted Lewis's death as a suicide, debate continues.
+No one reported seeing Lewis shoot himself; three inconsistent, somewhat contemporary accounts are attributed to Mrs. Griner, who left no written account or testimony.
 Some thus believe her testimony was fabricated, while others point to it as proof of suicide.
 Mrs. Griner claimed Lewis acted strangely the night before his death: standing and pacing during dinner and talking to himself in the way one would speak to a lawyer, with face flushed as if it had come on him in a fit.
 She continued to hear him talking to himself after he retired, and then at some point in the night, she heard multiple gunshots, a scuffle, and someone calling for help.